DaveBackus/Amazon_Global_Economy/Figures/readme.txt

 There are 5 chapters with figures.
 Each chapter has an associated STATA do-file that downloads the most up-to-date data from the St. Louis Federal Reserve's FRED database, processes the data, and creates encapsulated postscript files of the figures.

-1. The Solow Growth Model associated file: "figures_solow_2012.do")
+1. The Solow Growth Model associated file: "figures_solow_2012.do"	(Does not need to be updated --- no data in this chapter.)
-2. Business Cycle Properties associated file: "figures_byprops_2012.do")
+2. Business Cycle Properties associated file: "figures_byprops_2012.do"  (Four figures.)
-3. Business Cycle Indicators associated file: "figures_indicators_2012.do")
+3. Business Cycle Indicators associated file: "figures_indicators_2012.do"
-4. Monetary Policy and Inflation associated file: "figurs_inflation_2012.do")
+4. Monetary Policy and Inflation associated file: "figurs_inflation_2012.do"
-5. Exchange rate fluctuations associated file: "figures_fx_2012.d0")
+5. Exchange rate fluctuations associated file: "figures_fx_2012.d0"

-The comma separated file "ge_data.csv" contains a few data series that are not directed accessed from FRED through STATA.
+The comma separated file "ge_data.csv" contains a few data series that are not directly accessed from FRED through STATA.
+The comma separated file "sp500.csv" contains the sp500 data, which is no longer available from FRED.
+Download it from Yahoo Finance, instead.

 The STATA do-files are written for STATA 11, and make use of the STATA user-written program "freduse."
 This program can be installed by issuing the command "ssc install freduse."